magicstickuk/multisite-post-duplicator/readme.txt

 * Fixed critical error experienced by some users from update v0.9.5

 = 0.9.5 =
-* Subdomain warning message can now be dissmissed.
+* Subdomain warning message can now be dismissed.
 Also has improved signposting.

 = 0.9.4 =
 * NEW: Added setting to let you retain the source post publish date if you wish.